Digital Minimalism

 Controlled access beats fake abstinence

 Some social apps are still useful.
-You may need Instagram for messages, YouTube for a specific video, Reddit for an answer, X for an update, or a shopping app for an order.
+You may need Instagram for messages, YouTube for a specific video, Reddit for an answer, X for an update, WhatsApp for a group chat, or a shopping app for an order.

-Fella gives one small opening.
-One emergency 5-minute unlock per day gives room for the real need without leaving the app open for the rest of the day.
+Fella gives one small opening. one 5-minute emergency unlock per session gives room for the real need without leaving the app open for the rest of the day.

 Approach Strength Weakness